Sidduj/CS-612-assignment-4/README.md

 6) After all node modules are installed properly, run the command "npm start".
 7) This will initiate app and you can see the Single Page Application on localhost:3000

-Note: If ou find any issues running the app try removing the previously installed versions of babel and webpack (Tested and worked for: babel 8.0.6 and webpack 4.42.0)
+Note: If you find any issues running the app try removing the previously installed versions of babel and webpack located at /Users/node_modules/babel & /Users/node_modules/webpack
+(Tested and worked for: babel 8.0.6 and webpack 4.42.0)

 # Video of running the app